SystemJargon/unifi-usg/README.md

 Things relating to Unifi networking equipment, may also include other products and services by Ubiquiti.

-* Most of the guides apply to the USG, as config.gateway.json does NOT apply/NOT work with the UDM series gear (UDR possibly too).
+* Most of the guides apply to the USG (Unifi Security Gateway), as config.gateway.json does NOT apply/NOT work with the UDM series gear (UDR possibly too).

 ----